Juliet R. Aiken

 B.S., William and Mary; M.S., Ph.D., University of Maryland

-Juliet Aiken is the Deputy Director for the Center of the Study of the Legal Profession, where she conducts empirical research on diversity and personal/professional...Continue Reading
+Juliet Aiken is the Deputy Director and Research Director for the Center of the Study of the Legal Profession, where she conducts empirical research on...Continue Reading